brookembell/academic-kickstart/content/home/about.md

 # Biography

-Brooke Bell is a fifth-year doctoral candidate in the Health Behavior Research Ph.D. program at the Keck School of Medicine of USC.
-She graduated with a B.A. in Mathematics from the University of Southern California in 2016.
-Brooke currently works on research that utilizes mobile health technologies and sensors to understand how social processes and systems affect obesity-related health behaviors in children and families.
+I am currently a fifth-year doctoral candidate in the Health Behavior Research Ph.D. program at the Keck School of Medicine of USC.
+I previously graduated with a B.A. in Mathematics from the University of Southern California in 2016.
+My doctoral dissertation research utilizes mobile health technologies and sensors to understand how social processes and systems affect obesity-related health behaviors in children and families.

-She is also broadly interested in health and food policy, food systems, climate change, and sustainability.
-In future years, she plans to investigate the impact of climate change on eating behaviors, food systems, chronic disease risk, and health outcomes.
-Moreover, she would like to engage in research on how food systems can be leveraged and transformed to encourage individual-level eating behaviors that both improve chronic disease outcomes and help mitigate climate change and its subsequent effects on human health.
+I am broadly interested in health and food policy, food systems, climate change, and sustainability.
+In future years, I plan to investigate the impact of climate change on eating behaviors, food systems, chronic disease risk, and health outcomes.
+I'd also like to engage in research examining how food systems can be leveraged and transformed to encourage individual-level eating behaviors that both improve chronic disease outcomes and help mitigate climate change and its subsequent effects on human health.

+I will be joining the Yale School of Public Health and the Yale Comprehensive Cancer Center as Postdoctoral Fellow in May 2021.

 [Download CV](https://bit.ly/bmb_cv_11-20)